O'Higgins F.C.: Players

-Moisés González is the current club captain.
+O'Higgins starting line-up for the 2026 Liga de Primera.

 Foreign players like Federico Vairo have also been important players in the history of club.
 During the mid–1960s, Vairo was a former River Plate player, earning three consecutive Primera División titles, alongside players like the keeper Amadeo Carrizo, the midfielder Omar Sívori, among others.

 Another important player of the club is Pablo Hernández, also Argentine, who was part of the historic squad led by Eduardo Berizzo that won the 2013–14 Torneo de Apertura.
 He is also important because he scored the goal in the Super Final match against Universidad Catolica, which gave the league title to the club.
 He was one of the most important players of the team, alongside the goalkeepers Paulo Garcés and Roberto González, the defenders Julio Barroso, Mariano Uglessich and Yerson Opazo, the midfielders Luis Pedro Figueroa, César Fuentes, Braulio Leal, Gonzalo Barriga and the striker and top goalscorer Pablo Calandria, among others.

 The team has had several Argentine footballers in majority, but also players of Paraguay, Uruguay, Brazil, Colombia and Venezuela have been in minority.